 “The dazzling shows of The Builders Association make just about every other theater company look as if it’s from the stone age.”
 The New York Times

-The benzedrine rants of Ayn Rand meet Artificial Intelligence meet electoral politics in Atlas Drugged, The Builders Association’s newest, technologically dazzling work.
+The benzedrine rants of Ayn Rand meet Artificial Intelligence meet electoral politics in ATLAS DRUGGED (Tools for Tomorrow), The Builders Association’s newest, technologically dazzling work.

 ABOUT THE WORK